cknitin/SOLID-Principles/README.md

+# SOLID
+Set of principle given by Robert.C.Martin.
+Allows building SOLID software system.
+SOLID principles are related with the design and maintenance of software system

+SOLID software system means its allows to build system that is

+Easy to maintain
+Easy to extend
+Easy to understand
+Easy to implement
+Easy to explain

 # SRP (Single Responsibility Principle)
 Single responsibility state that a class should have one, and only one, reason to change.